PI: Associate Professor Sally G

 Successful registration (touch-tone) in Biol 357 is not a guarantee of enrollment--successful completion of the prerequisite must be confirmed.

-All students who wish to enroll in Biol 357 (whether you are currently registered or wish to add the class) must attend the first day of class (Wednesday, Jan 27, 2016).
-To expedite enrollment, each student must bring his/her unofficial SFSU transcript or SFSU DARS or transcripts from the non-SFSU campus, demonstrating successful completion of the prerequisite course (unless you completed Biol 355 Genetics at SF State).
+All students who wish to enroll in Biol 357 (whether you are currently registered or wish to add the class) must attend the first day of class (Monday, Jan 27, 2020).
+To expedite enrollment, each student must bring his/her unofficial SF State transcript or SF State DARS or transcripts from the non-SF State campus, demonstratingsuccessful completion of the prerequisite course (unless you completed Biol 355 Genetics at SF State).
 These forms will be turned in to the instructor during the first week of classes.

-RECOMMENDED: Molecular Genetics Textbook (available at SFSU Bookstore)
+RECOMMENDED: Molecular Genetics Textbook (available at SF State Bookstore AND at the SF State Library)

 Title: Molecular Biology: Principles and Practice